benwzj/benwzj.github.io/_posts/2021-03-08-git-practice.md

 `git checkout my_branch`
 - add file to my_branch, this command just add file to staging area:
 `git add file1.txt`
-add all untracked files to my_branch:
+- add all untracked files to my_branch:
 `git add -A`
-adds all modified and new (untracked) files in the current directory and all subdirectories to the staging area (a.k.a. the index), thus preparing them to be included in the next git commit .
+- adds all modified and new (untracked) files in the current directory and all subdirectories to the staging area (a.k.a. the index), thus preparing them to be included in the next git commit .
 `git add .`
-remove a file form staging area:
+- remove a file form staging area:
 `git reset file1.txt`
-remove all staging file:
+- remove all staging file:
 `git reset`

 - commit file to repository:
 `git commit -m “some information”`
-- merge my_branch to master
+- merge my_branch to master:
 `git checkout master`
 `git merge my_branch`
 - Now, you have two branch in you local repository: master and my_branch.
 If you want to push them to remote repository, then: